motlin/klass/docs/part7/README.md

     * The various code generators for different technologies have different maintainers and varying quality.
     * The Jersey 2 generator, which is the most popular http variant for Java, has quality problems.
         * Minor releases have produced breaking changes in both the code and the http api.
-        * Exception handling is isn't done in Jersey's idiomatic way.
+        * Exception handling isn't done in Jersey's idiomatic way.
         * Serializer plugins aren't done in Jersey's idiomatic way.
 * The community's top contributors created a [hostile fork called openapi-generator](https://github.com/OpenAPITools/openapi-generator/blob/master/docs/qna.md).
     * Some of the issues above, like breaking changes, were mentioned in the rationale.